Norm Asbjornson Hall art contest

 Students who will submit proposals are NOT required to attend one of the visits, but are encouraged to do so.

-Conceive an innovative, inspiring, and unified artwork project utilizing all three of the roughly 10 feet x 20 feet display spaces.
+Conceive an innovative, inspiring, and unified artwork project utilizing the roughly 10 feet x 20 feet display space.

 Prepare a proposal that is a single PDF file of 10 or fewer 8.5 x 11 pages.
 The proposal should include: